 In Virginia, the TIC program is available in those parts of the State served by active chapters of Trout Unlimited.
 There are active chapters in most, but not all of Virginia.
 In most years, over 200 schools participate.

-The equipment costs to raise trout are about $1,000.
+The equipment costs to raise trout are $1,100 to $1,200.
 Most of the cost comes from a chilling unit which keeps the trout tank cool.
 Trout are raised in 55 gallon aquariums that are maintained at 50-55 degrees by the chilling unit.

 In some cases, the local TU Chapters can provide some of the equipment necessary for the program, in others, the schools must write grants or obtain funding from other sources, it varies from year to year.
 Some chapters may even have waiting lists.
 The TU Chapters arrange delivery of the trout eggs, provide technical assistance, and help coordinate the release of fish.